homax/slimblog/README.md

 slimblog
 ========

-Blog based on Slim framework and bootstrap
+Blog based on Slim framework, NotOrm and bootstrap